 Preparation of 10X PCR reaction buffer:

 Ammonium sulphate (NH4)2SO4

-This recipe of the PCR reaction buffer is for 55% to 60% of GC content into the DNA which we are using in our lab.
+This recipe of the PCR reaction buffer is for 55% to 60% of GC content DNA.
 You can use this buffer directly or you can use one of the following chemicals as per your PCR need.